Edmund Arthur Harvey

 Edmund Arthur Harvey, also known as E.A.
-Harvey or Harvey (20 February 1907 – 23 May 1994) was a British-born Australian artist.
+Harvey or Harvey (20 February 1907 – 23 May 1994) was an Australian artist.
 Known for his portraits and landscape art, he also taught painting, most notably at the National Art School in Sydney.
-In a career spanning 67 years, Harvey's works were shown in numerous exhibitions, and made among others, the collections of the Art Gallery of New South Wales and the Tasmanian Museum and Art Gallery.
+In a career spanning 67 years, Harvey's works were shown in numerous exhibitions, and are included, among others, in the collections of the Art Gallery of New South Wales and the Tasmanian Museum and Art Gallery.

 Early years

 Edmund Arthur Harvey was born in Newcastle-upon-Tyne, United Kingdom, on 20 February 1907, son of Arthur James Harvey and Margaret Harvey née Nicholson.
 His only sibling, younger brother Wilfred, died in infancy.
 Harvey migrated with his parents to Australia in 1909, but was sent back to Europe for studies at the age of eighteen.
 His parents returned to England for the duration of World War I, as his father was an engineer and worked in Southampton in a naval wartime position.
 They returned to Australia in about 1918, after the war.